Grange Moor Matters

 WEST YORKSHIRE POLICE

-We now have confirmation that the West Yorkshire Police team covering Grange Moor are part of the Dearne Valley Rural Policy Team
+The West Yorkshire Police team covering Grange Moor are part of the Dearne Valley Rural Policy Team

 We now have contact with the local policing team which is headed up by Sgt Graham Slarke and local Beat Officer PC 4110 Diane Shaw